When you buy through our links, we may earn an affiliate commission. Learn more »

 |Related Products||Blendtec Stealth 885, Vitamix Commercial Blender|

-If your business requires a heavy-duty blender capable of substantial servings, you should definitely consider this Waring blender.
+If your business requires a heavy-duty blender capable of substantial servings, you should definitely consider this Waring CB15 Pro Commercial Blender.
 Its performance and durability are off-the-charts, so your investment will undoubtedly be worthwhile.

 Plus, it’s currently the only commercial blender that features a stainless steel container.